ryanq47/CS-EXTC2-NTP/leftoff.md

 Need to add in sleep for eahc packet so it doesn;t spam too hard

 Workign on smb read loop & those commsn, see pipeStuff in client.

+//Bug where the response packet says its only 48 bytes, so a normap packet I think is getting sent back to the client somewhere